 In addition, a Software Enterprise is entitled to an income tax exemption for two years beginning with its first year of profitable operation after offsetting tax losses incurred from prior years and a 50% reduction to a rate of 12.5% for the subsequent three years.
 Enterprises wishing to enjoy the status of a Software Enterprise must perform a self-assessment each year to ensure they meet the criteria for qualification and file required supporting documents with the tax authorities before using the preferential enterprise income tax rates.
 These enterprises will be subject to the tax authorities' review each year as to whether they are entitled to use the relevant preferential treatments.
 If at any time during the preferential tax treatment years an enterprise uses the preferential rate but the relevant authorities determine that it fails to meet applicable criteria for qualification, the relevant authorities may revoke the enterprise's Software Enterprise status.
 Douyu Yule, Wuhan Ouyue and Wuhan Douyu obtained the Software Enterprise status in 2019, but they have not enjoyed the preferential tax treatment with such status.
-Douyu Yule obtained a "Software Enterprise Certificate," which enables it to enjoy a tax holiday consisting of a two-year-exemption commencing from first profitable calendar year and a 50% reduction in ordinary tax rate for the following three calendar years.

 In April 2009, the State Administration of Taxation issued a circular, known as SAT Circular 82, which provides certain specific criteria for determining whether the "de facto management body" of a PRC-controlled enterprise that is incorporated offshore is located in China.
 Although this circular only applies to offshore enterprises controlled by PRC enterprises or PRC enterprise groups, not those controlled by PRC individuals or foreigners, the criteria set forth in the circular may reflect the State Administration of Taxation's general position on how the "de facto management body" test should be applied in determining the tax resident status of all offshore enterprises.
 According to SAT Circular 82, an offshore incorporated enterprise controlled by a PRC enterprise or a PRC enterprise group will be regarded as a PRC tax resident by virtue of having its "de facto management body" in China only if all of the following conditions are met: (i) the primary location of the day-to-day operational management is in the PRC; (ii) decisions relating to the enterprise's financial and human resource matters are made or are subject to approval by organizations or personnel in the PRC; (iii) the enterprise's primary assets, accounting books and records, company seals, and board and shareholder resolutions are located or maintained in the PRC; and (iv) at least 50% of voting board members or senior executives habitually reside in the PRC.
 Further to the SAT Circular 82, the SAT issued the SAT Bulletin 45, which became effective since September 2011, to provide more guidance on the implementation of the SAT Circular 82.
-The SAT Bulletin 45 provides for detailed procedures and administration with respect to determination of residence status and administration of postdetermination matters.
+The SAT Bulletin 45 provides for detailed procedures and administration with respect to determination of residence status and administration of post-determination matters.
 Dou'Yu International Holdings Limited is a company incorporated outside the PRC.
 As a holding company, its key assets are its ownership interests in its subsidiaries, and its key assets are located, and its records (including the resolutions of its board of directors and the resolutions of its shareholders) are maintained, outside the PRC.
 However, the tax resident status of an enterprise is subject to determination by the PRC tax authorities and uncertainties remain with respect to the interpretation of the term "de facto management body."
 There can be no assurance that the PRC government will ultimately take a view that is consistent with us.